durden/dunder_talk/properties.md

 # Presenter Notes

 - getattr called only for missing attributes
-- Useful for throwing a good error message or metaprogramming
+- Useful for throwing a good error message or meta programming
-- getattribute is called for all lookup, be careful
+- getattribute is called for all look up, be careful